 The connect()

-one or several Recoll index(es) and returns
+function connects to one or several Recoll index(es)

-a Db
+and returns a Db

 object.